3 The Transcendent Yes

 The Beatles: Yellow Submarine

-The Buffalo Springfield: “I am a child, I last a while, You can’t conceive of
+The Buffalo Springfield: “I am a child, I last a while,

 the pleasure in my smile.”